beproud/instant-whales/README.md

 ```
 {
   "image": "redis",
-  "timeout": 60
+  "expires": 60
 }
 ```

 * image: Docker image name to run
-* timeout: Seconds to run the container.
+* expires: Seconds to run the container.
 After specified seconds, the container will be killed.

 Responses will be like this.